Dwarf Buddleia – The Perfect Butterfly Bushes Ideal For Patio Pots and Containers

 Buddleia Blue chip, white chip & red chip

-Hardy Buddleia Garden Plant, Dwarf Butterfly Shrub Ideal for Patios & Small Gardens, Blue Flowers Attract Butterflies & Bees, 2 x Buddleja Blue Chip in 3 Litre Pots by Thompson & Morgan
+Hardy Buddleia Garden Plant, Dwarf Butterfly Shrub Ideal for Patios & Small Gardens, Blue Flowers Attract Butterflies & Bees, 2 x Buddleja Blue Chip in 3 litre Pots by Thompson & Morgan

 These cultivars are part of the Lo and Behold butterfly bush hybrids presented by Dr Dennis J. Werner.
 There are several hybrids under this banner including ‘Blue Chip’, ‘Miss Molly aka ‘Red Chip’, ‘Lilac Chip’, ‘Ice Chip aka ‘White Chip’, ‘Pink Micro Chip’, ‘Blue Chip Jr’ and ‘Purple Chip’.
 Named by the colour of their flowers, these cultivars attain different heights ranging from 1 metre to 1.5meteres so still try dwarf varieties and perfect for containers.